KauanMess/IDS-IPS-Implementation-with-Snort/README.md

    ssh user@<Snort_IP>
    ```

-   Check if alerts are generated or packets are dropped.
+   Check if alerts are generated.
 3. **Simulate HTTP Traffic**: Use tools like `curl` or a web browser to make HTTP requests to a server behind Snort and observe the behavior.
-   Here is a demonstration of a connection between machines where Snort is alerting and dropping packets between two machines:
+   Here is a demonstration of a connection between machines where Snort is alerting the packets between two machines:
 ---

 ## Contributing